Short Term Rental Regulations and Permitting

 COVID-19 PUBLIC HEALTH INFORMATION for Short Term Rentals Click here

 DEADLINE FOR PERMIT RENEWALS, Jan.
-1, 2023: If you have a valid Permit for 2022, you will receive a notice in October reminding you to renew your Permit for the 2023 season.
+1, 2024: If you have a valid Permit that expires on Dec.
+31, 2023, you should have received an electronic notice on or around Monday, October 2 reminding you to renew your Permit for the 2024 season.
 The deadline to renew is Jan.
-1, 2023.
-If you wish to renew for 2023, please do so prior to January 1, 2023 or you risk losing your Permit to a new applicant currently on the waiting list.
+1, 2024.
+If you wish to renew for 2024, please do so prior to January 1, 2024 or you risk losing your Permit to a new applicant currently on the waiting list.

 WHAT IS A STR?
 A short-term rental is the nightly or weekly rentals of residential units, or parts of residential units including, but not limited to; single family dwellings, duplexes, multi-family dwellings, townhomes, condominiums, mobile homes, or similar dwellings listed for rent, oftentimes on various hosting sites including VRBO, Airbnb, Craigslist, Homeaway, Flipkey, etc. Temporary structures or camping structures like yurts, tents, tent type structures or RVs cannot be used as short term rentals.

 4.5% Cap: No more than 4.5% of the total number of residences in unincorporated Clear Creek County, in any given year, may receive a 'non-primary residence' STR Permit.
-With a total count of 3577 residential units, this means 161 Permits are available for issuance for the 2023 year.
+With a total count of 3598 residential units, this means 162 Permits are available for issuance for the 2024 year; one more than in 2023.

-If you are applying for a STR Permit for your primary residence, this type of Permit is exempt from the cap.
+If you are applying for a STR Permit for your primary residence, the Permit is exempt from the cap.
 When you apply for a 'primary residence' Permit, you will be asked to submit two pieces of evidence that prove primary residency; 1) a driver's license OR Colorado state identification card, and 2) voter registration, motor vehicle registration or designated residence for tax purposes (found on your federal tax return).
 A STR permit for a primary residence is good for two (2) years instead of one.

 Please read The Short Term Rental Regulations (PDF) here.
 These Regulations are intended to assure that short term rentals meet minimum health and safety guidelines, and minimize impacts to residential neighbors.